 IDR aims to undertake critical research, from different disciplinary perspectives, on the challenges that aid still faces: both for ‘donors’ and ‘recipients’.
 More specifically we are concerned to:

-The MENA Journal of International Development is a bi-annual peer-reviewed multidisciplinary international journal publishing original and high-quality articles covering a wide range of topics in development.
-MENA JID is an industry journal that publishes papers submitted in English language.
+The Global South Journal of International Development is a bi-annual peer-reviewed multidisciplinary international journal publishing original and high-quality articles covering a wide range of topics in development.
+GS JID is an industry journal that publishes papers submitted in English language.

 The Journal welcomes author submission of original and significant contributions.
-The primary criterion for publication is the significance of the contribution to advancement of the knowledge, practice, research and application of key sectors of development in the Middle East and North Africa.
+The primary criterion for publication is the significance of the contribution to advancement of the knowledge, practice, research and application of key sectors of development in regions of the Global South.

 Manuscript should not be more than 6000 words.
 The tile page should contain the title of the article, name(s), qualification(s), status/ranks and affiliation of the author(s).